rivcoder/Kyanos/README.md

 # Kyanos
 Kyanos Your AI-powered study companion with a calming aurora-inspired interface.
-AurorAI helps students learn smarter with effective flashcards and note making, interactive quizzes, and personalized AI chat box.
+Kyanos helps students learn smarter with effective flashcards and note making, interactive quizzes, and personalized AI chat box.
 Built for focused, engaging, and adaptive study sessions.

 AurorAI is a Python-based desktop AI chatbot built using **PyQt6** for the user interface and an **AI API** for intelligent responses.
 It focuses on delivering **clear, structured, and meaningful answers**, including technical explanations and study notes.